 On the drive back to San Francisco we decided to stop in at the Lagunitas brewery and take their laid-back, yet educational, tour.
 I’ve been on several brewery tours around the US (Odell in Ft.
 Collins included) and Lagunitas might have just taken the top spot.
 The tour guide had an excellent, joyous attitude throughout the entire thing and not only did we get to try ample samples of their beer, but we also got to hang out with this guy the whole time:

 San Francisco was a blast, as it always is, but now let’s get on to some homemade bread…

 So I’ve been tinkering with this golden raisin and fennel seed sourdough loaf for a little while, tweaking the amount of each ingredient until I got the right pinch of fennel seeds, and the right scoop of raisins, to pair with my standard sourdough recipe.
 It’s a rather straightforward entry this time, but sometimes it’s comforting making simple bread with a few ingredients to keep things interesting.

-One thing to note with this recipe, as with any where you are adding hydrated ingredients (my oat porridge bakes are a good reminder), the raisins do hold on to a little bit of water and will later release this into your dough.
-You should be easy with adding water during mixing and only add just enough.
+One thing to note with this recipe, as with anywhere you are adding hydrated ingredients (my oat porridge bakes are a good reminder), the raisins do hold on to a little bit of water and will later release this into your dough.
+You should add water with trepidation during mixing and only add just enough.